 We are unable to find the above description on Muji’s current version of their SG website.
 Interestingly, Muji Hong Kong’s webpages do not state where the brand’s cotton comes from.
 It is not certain why some labels need to be transparent when it comes to cotton and not other fabrics.
 Many labels use silk, for example, from China, but consumers are none the wiser with regards to the exact origin of the fabric.
 Where fashion’s snob appeal is concerned, country of manufacture seems to carry more weight than provenance of fabric or yarn.

 As far as we are aware, Muji is not inclined to name or identity their sources, although cottons from countries rather than regions have been named, such as Turkey and India.
-So, it is a little puzzling to see the troubled region of Xinjiang feature so prominently on their tags and and shelf signs, and online.
+So, it arouses the curious mind to see the troubled region of Xinjiang feature so prominently on their tags and and shelf signs, and online.
 At Muji’s flagship store this afternoon, we asked one young chap, who selected for himself a white collarless shirt in a cotton from that part of China, if it bothered him that he buys cotton from Xinjiang.
 He asked, “Where is that?”
 Have you heard of the Uyghurs?
 “What is that?”
 Is it important to you where the fabric of your shirt comes from?
 “As long as it is comfortable, it does’t matter.”
 Apathy may win, but not Xinjiang.

 Photos: Zhao Xiangji